nextgis/nextgisweb_qgis/README.md

 $ pip install -e nextgisweb_qgis/
 ```

 QGIS and PyQT4 dependencies are not listed in `setup.py` because it hard to install it in virtualenv.
 So lets copy this packages from system packages to virtualenv.
-On Ubuntu this libraries located in `python-sip`, `python-qt4` and `python-qgis`.
+On Ubuntu this libraries located in `python-sip`, `python-qt4` and `python-qgis` packages.

 ```
 $ DST=`python -c "import sys; print sys.path[-1]"`